Hollow Body Crunch

 • Playing with the Tempo & adding an Isometric phase (pause/hold)

-• Increasing the lever - extending or straightening your legs
+• Increasing the lever - straightening your legs

 • Compressing your core as much as possible